 The toothpick trick is a classic way to determine if your brownies need some more time to bake.

 Once the top of the brownie looks firm and baked, and the edges start to pull away, take a clean toothpick and stick it into the middle of the brownie in a couple of different places.
-When there is runny, wet batter on the stick, it is undercooked and needs more bake time.
+When there is runny, wet batter on the stick, it is undercooked and needs more baking time.

 We want only a slight residue, a few moist, chocolaty crumbs of brownie batter to reside on the toothpick.
 No visible raw batter or completely clean stick either, just moist-looking brownie crumbs.
 This is when you know that your brownies are baked enough and can be removed from the oven.